Winners and losers of the second GOP presidential debate

 Seven GOP presidential rivals tangled Wednesday night on a Simi Valley, Calif., stage, arguing over who is the best to take on President Biden next fall.

-It was a rambunctious night filled with personal attacks by candidates battling for survival, culminating in a clash over curtains between Sen. Tim Scott (R-S.C.) and his state’s former Gov. Nikki Haley.
+It was a rambunctious night filled with personal attacks by candidates battling for survival, culminating in a clash over curtains between Sen. Tim Scott (S.C.) and his state’s former Gov. Nikki Haley.

-None of the contenders are within spitting distance in polls to former President Trump, who for a second time didn’t bother showing up for the debate.
+None of the contenders are within spitting distance in polls of former President Trump, who for a second time didn’t bother showing up for the debate.

 That added to the sense of desperation for some of the would-be contenders, who know the time for catching up to Trump is running out.